TL;DR

 - Executive Income Protection: This is a company-paid Income Protection policy for its directors and key employees.
 It's a highly tax-efficient benefit, as the premiums are typically an allowable business expense and are not treated as a P11D benefit for the employee.
 It provides robust income security for a company's most valuable people.

 Navigating this landscape can be complex.
-At WeCovr, we specialise in helping individuals, freelancers, and company directors compare these diverse protection options from all major UK insurers.
+A specialist at WeCovr or one of our broker partners can help individuals, freelancers, and company directors compare these diverse protection options from all major UK insurers.
 Our expert advisors work to understand your unique circumstances and build a protection portfolio that provides comprehensive, cost-effective security.

 Pillar 2: Proactive Healthcare – Taking Control of Your Physical Capital